Where's the Fire? 13 Flame-Based Marvel Characters

 There you have it: a whole bunch of fire-based characters in the Marvel Universe.

 What have we learned from all of this?
 Well, one thing's for sure.
 You can't be a fire character without making your costume red and yellow or orange and yellow (except if you're the Super Skrull).
 Even Johnny Storm had a red and gold costume at one point.

-The majority of which all have the same powers.
+The majority of these characters all have the same powers.
 They can set themselves on fire (painlessly), most can control their own fire, and a lot get to fly.
 It’s the flying part that I don’t get.
-How do they get the bonus power of flight with the flames.
+How do they get the bonus power of flight with the flames?
 I guess it would just be lame to have some guy walking around like a Molotov cocktail saying that if he runs really fast he’ll burn you.
-It’s much more terrifying to have a character fly and rain all kinds of fiery hell upon innocents (or bad guys, being able to incinerate a group of villains from a high vantage point works as well).
+It’s much more terrifying to have a character fly and rain all kinds of fiery hell upon innocents (or bad guys—being able to incinerate a group of villains from a high vantage point works as well).